nandansn/js-test-projects/README.md

 - select method to select element or group of elements,
 - node-list = array-like object.
 - index, length property not array methods.
+- returns HTMLCollection

+### getElementsByClassname

+- select methode to select element or group of elements
+- node-list = array-like object.
+- index, length property not array methods.
+- returns HTMLCollection

+### getQuerySelector

+- returns single element, the type is object.

+### getQuerySelectorAll

+- returns NodeList, Collection of nodes
+- it has item, entries, forEach, keys, values methods.